 - Look at Existing Processes

-To get a handle on your company’s technology requirements and the best procedures that you should be using, you should first answer the following questions:
+To get a handle on your company’s culture, technology requirements and the best procedures that you should be using, you should first answer the following questions:

 - What existing processes are currently in place?